bird-house/finch/docs/source/dev_guide.rst

     :local:
     :depth: 1

-.. warning:: To create new processes look at examples in Emu_.
+.. warning:: To create new processes, refer to the examples found in Emu_.

 .. _Emu: https://github.com/bird-house/emu